Scalingo/documentation/src/_posts/compliance/security-overview/2000-01-01-employee-security.md

 includes using strong passwords, enabling two-factor authentication, and following the security policies implemented by the platform.

-They are trained to detect phishing attempts and to report them to the security team.
+They are trained to detect phishing, social engineering, or impersonation attempts and to report them to the security team.